 Help me break my habit.
 What restaurants do you love?

 Another city close to my heart.
-I have explored beantown a little more and thanks to some very savvy friends, have discovered some gems both in the city and in Metro West.
+I have explored this gem of a city a little more and thanks to some very savvy friends, have discovered some gems both in the city and in Metro West.
 For the Parisian feel on Boyleston, check out Bistro Du Midi.
 They have a reasonable wine list and the Venison tartare is to die for!
 Don’t miss out on Neptune Oyster bar while in the city.
 Best seafood and its fun to people watch on the street!
-Head into the ‘burbs, and Vinotta on Moody in Waltham is the perfect epicurean oasis.
-The courses are expedited from pan to plate, a welcome change.
+Head into the ‘burbs, Vinotta and Stazione di Federal on Moody in Waltham are the perfect epicurean oasis.
+The bartender, Rami at Stazione makes a mean martini with the smoothest Italian gin.
+I would be remiss to leave out Sycamore in Newton.
+Scott the bartender is happy to make a bespoke cocktail and the menu is light and fresh.
+Apparently, Chef Dave’s has become a cult favorite too.
+The courses at all of these suburban restaurants are expedited from pan to plate, a welcome change.
 La Fina in Andover is a must drive.
-Great service, great fish and steak, lively atmosphere without the pretense.
+Great service, beautiful decor, great fish and steak, lively atmosphere without the pretense.